 It is essential you carry your important documents (passport, DS-2019, etc) with you at all times.
 However, in the case of lost or stolen documents please follow the steps below.

 - Passport: Contact your closest Consulate/Embassy for a new passport.

-- DS-2019 form: Contact the US Sponsor immediately on 1-888-COUNCIL.
+- DS-2019 form: Contact your US Sponsor immediately.
 A Customer Services Agent will assist you in acquiring a new DS-2019 form.
 Please be aware there will be a charge for the replacement DS-2019 form.